 July 26, 2024 – According to a new report released this week by the Food and Agriculture Organization (FAO), approximately 733 million people faced hunger in 2023, equivalent to one in eleven people globally.
 This dire reality is driven by a confluence of conflict, climate change and economic shocks.

 All too often, women and girls eat less and last.
-And around the world, women are more at-risk during crises because prevailing gender inequality perpetuates dominance over women and girls and creates systemic barriers to their access to rights, services, and livelihood opportunities, especially during conflicts and climate shocks.
+And around the world, women are more at-risk during crises because prevailing inequality perpetuates dominance over women and girls and creates systemic barriers to their access to rights, services, and livelihood opportunities, especially during conflicts and climate shocks.

-But interventions based on comprehensive data and designed with crisis-affected people in mind – especially women and girls – can reverse the hunger crisis and build equitable, resilient, climate-smart, and gender-just food systems.
+But interventions based on comprehensive data and designed with crisis-affected people in mind – especially women and girls – can reverse the hunger crisis and build equitable, resilient, climate-smart, and just food systems.
 Empowering and supporting local women leaders to reach communities affected by food insecurity is a MUST.
 Yet women and the organizations they lead face disproportionate barriers to access funding, resources, and decision-making.

 For media inquiries, please contact usa.media@care.org